-All students have a responsibility to:-
+All students have a responsibility to:

-- be assertive by telling the "bully" that they don't like the behaviour and how it makes them feel by using "I" statements; - see a teacher or ask to see the Principal if the perpetrator/s continue; - "Tell" if they are being bullied or if they see someone else being bullied both at school or on the way to and from school, this can be done either face to face or by using the "bully box"; - report any cyber-bullying to their teacher or Principal (make note of any websites and / or keep copies of emails); - ask to see the Principal directly to report incidences of bullying if the teacher is busy with other playground issues, or if they would prefer to do so; - help someone who is being bullied; and - not bully others.
+- Be assertive by telling the 'bully' that they don't like the behaviour and how it makes them feel by using 'l' statements. - See a teacher or ask to see the Principal if the perpetrator/s continue. - 'Tell' if they are being bullied or if they see someone else being bullied both at school or on the way to and from school, this can be done face to face. - Report any cyber-bullying to their teacher or Principal (make note of any websites and/or keep copies of emails or texts). - Ask to see the Principal directly to report incidences of bullying if the teacher is busy with other playground issues, or if they would prefer to do so. - Help someone who is being bullied. - Not bully others.